pelavarre/xshverb/README.md

 Myself,
 I find our 23 basic Shell Verbs memorable
-Just the greatest, most classic, Shell Pipe Filters, but with their defaults rethought and corrected to fit our new world of large memories
+Just the greatest, most classic, Shell Pipe Filters, but with their defaults and options rethought and corrected to fit our new century of large memories

 + |a is for **Awk**, but default to drop all but the last Column
 + |b